 Our ideal candidate will have the following:

-- Ph.D. in botany, evolutionary biology, ecology, or a related field
+- Ph.D. in population genetics, landscape genetics, or a related field.

 Come work in a setting that is like no other as you support our mission: We cultivate the power of plants to sustain and enrich life.
 Take the first step toward being one of the employees who make the Garden one of the treasures of the Forest Preserves of Cook County.
 Apply today.
 Please note that applicants who do not meet the required qualifications will not be considered.